Sean Murphy Player Props: Braves vs. White Sox

 Sean Murphy At The Plate

-- Murphy enters this game on a eight-game hitting streak.
-Over the course of his last outings, he's hitting .444 with three homers.

-- Murphy has picked up a hit in 65.2% of his 66 games this year, with multiple hits in 28.8% of those games.
+- Murphy has picked up a hit in 43 of 67 games this season, with multiple hits 19 times.

-- Murphy has driven home a run in 27 games this year (40.9%), including more than one RBI in 21.2% of his games and producing three or more of his team's runs on eight occasions..
+- Murphy has picked up an RBI in 40.3% of his games this year, with two or more RBI in 20.9% of his games.
+He has also produced three or more runs in eight contests.

-- He has scored in 31 games this year (47.0%), including multiple runs in nine games.
+- He has scored in 46.3% of his games this season, with more than one run scored in 13.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.